Skip to content

 Cyclic Voltammograms

-The cyclic voltammograms (CVs1) are categorized based on the type of system, i.e., aquoues or non-aqueous, as well as common descriptors (tags) used by the community to descibe an experiment.
+The cyclic voltammograms (CVs1) are categorized based on the type of system, i.e., aquoues or non-aqueous, as well as descriptors (tags) used to some extent commonly by the community or introduced here for the purpose of categorizing the systems.
 An entry can have several tags.

 To create, browse and compare specific datasets based on other search criteria, use the API.